InverterNetwork/contracts/memory-bank/activeContext.md

 ## Current Work Focus

-**Primary**: Updating documentation for `DiscreteCurveMathLib_v1` (NatSpec in code, Memory Bank files, and Markdown documentation).
+**Primary**: Updating Memory Bank to reflect full stability of `DiscreteCurveMathLib_v1` (all tests passing, 100% coverage achieved post-refactor).
-**Secondary**: Preparing for strengthening fuzz testing for `DiscreteCurveMathLib_v1.t.sol` once all documentation is synchronized.
+**Secondary**: Outlining next steps: synchronize all documentation (Memory Bank, Markdown docs), perform final enhanced fuzz testing for `DiscreteCurveMathLib_v1.t.sol`, and then transition to `FM_BC_DBC` (Funding Manager) development.

-**Reason for Shift**: NatSpec comments have been added to key functions in `DiscreteCurveMathLib_v1.sol`, their state mutability confirmed as `pure`, and compiler warnings in the test file `DiscreteCurveMathLib_v1.t.sol` have been resolved.
-The immediate next step is to ensure all related documentation reflects these changes accurately.
+**Reason for Update**: User confirms `DiscreteCurveMathLib_v1` and its test suite `DiscreteCurveMathLib_v1.t.sol` are fully stable, all tests are passing, and all refactorings are complete.
+Memory Bank needs to reflect this final state of the library.

 ## Recent Progress